 This is very much like IELTS practice.
 You must have a balance of learning and practice.
 Many students consume far too much content and do not practice enough.
 But at the same time, other students practice far too much and do not actually learn anything.

 Like most things in life, a balance is crucial.
 Here are some tips for how to optimise your IELTS practice:

-- Focus first on learning and consuming the new information.
+- Focus first on learning and consuming new information.
 Do not expect to be able to learn it 100% immediately.
-It will take you time learn it fully.
+It will take you time to learn it fully.

 - Implement what you have learnt.
 Take each area and apply it to the test.
 For example, if you are learning how to write Task 1 overviews, learn what you need and then look at many different sample questions and apply what you’ve learned.

 - Practice slow and fast.
 It will take you time to move from someone who is getting used to new concepts, to someone who can apply them in the real test.
 Take your time when you are doing practice tests at the start and slowly build up to doing them under exam conditions.

 Remember, just reading articles and videos alone is not going to help you if you don’t implement what you’ve learned and practice.
 At the same time, just practising without actually learning anything, is not going to help you.
 Strike a balance.

 If you want to improve your score as effectively as possible, you should hire an expert.
 An IELTS expert will be able to establish what your specific areas of weakness are and tell you exactly what you need to do to improve.

 However, be very careful!
 The word ‘expert’ has become very loose these days, especially in the context of IELTS.
 Make sure your expert comes highly recommended.
 They should be able to show you proof that they were an examiner if they claim that they are and they should have a large number of testimonials from real people that they have helped in the past.

 Experts cost money, but they are normally much cheaper than having to repeat the test several times.